Tammy Wynette: Health problems and drug addiction

 In 1970, Wynette underwent a hysterectomy following the birth of her fourth daughter.
 This procedure started a series of health issues that affected Wynette for the rest of her life.
 Following the hysterectomy, Wynette developed an infection that resulted in a continual build-up of scar tissue (also known as adhesions).
 The infection and hysterectomy resulted in lifelong problems with her gall bladder.
 The pain was so severe that Wynette started taking pain killer medication to alleviate her symptoms.

-Beginning in the early seventies, she started taking Valium and regularly used it on the road before concerts.
+Beginning in the early 1970s, she started taking Valium and regularly used it on the road before concerts.
 However, her adhesions continued and Wynette had a series of operations to stop them from forming.
-She then was being prescribed more painkillers, which caused a drug addiction starting in the seventies.
+She then was being prescribed more painkillers, which caused a drug addiction starting in the 1970s.
 Along with Valium, Wynette also was prescribed Demerol to alleviate her stomach cramps and in time began taking the drug when she was not in pain.
 When Demerol pills became ineffective in warding off symptoms of withdrawal, she resorted to taking Demerol by injection.
 Members of her road crew administered some of these injections after one of Wynette's doctors trained them how to do so.
 Wynette's doctors soon realized that she had grown addicted to the medication they had prescribed and ceased giving prescriptions.
-In turn, Wynette found other physicians in various locations around United States who would unwittingly give her the same prescriptions.
+In turn, Wynette found other physicians in various locations around the United States who would unwittingly give her the same prescriptions.
 Some nights on the road, Wynette scheduled overnight stops of the tour bus at hospitals, where she could acquire yet more pain killers.
-During this same period, Wynette also underwent surgeries to remove nodules on her vocal cords and a surgery for a kidney problem.
+During this period, Wynette also underwent surgeries to remove nodules on her vocal cords and a surgery for a kidney problem.